NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 To prepare our config we are going to modify the existing config in :file:`/etc/unbound/unbound.conf`.
 If you open the file we see that there is already an “include” in there.
 This include enables us to do `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which allows Unbound to verify the source of the answers that it receives, which we want to keep in.
 If you don't have the files that the include links to, they can be created using the :command:`unbound-anchor` command.

 Using the text editor again, we can then add the minimal config as shown above, making any changes to the access control where needed.
-Do note that we strongly recommend keeping the :option:`include` that is already in the file.
-We also add the :option:`remote-control` in the config to enable controlling Unbound using :option:`unbound-control` command which is useful if you want to modify the config later on.
+Do note that we strongly recommend keeping the :command:`include` that is already in the file.
+We also add the :command:`remote-control` in the config to enable controlling Unbound using :command:`unbound-control` command which is useful if you want to modify the config later on.
 When you are happy with your config, we first need to stop the currently running Unbound server and restart it with our new configuration.
 You can stop the currently running instance with:

 .. code-block:: bash